smoresyu-lgtm/research-connect/README.md

   buttons are built from.
 - `levels` and `opportunityTypes` are **lists**, so an entry can belong to more than one (e.g. a lab welcoming both high schoolers and undergrads).
+- `resumeRating` (1–5) and `ratingNote` are **optional** and only make sense for Structured Programs where you can actually judge selectivity.
+This is an editorial, subjective call weighing prestige against real accessibility (a locally-restricted Ivy League lab isn't automatically a 5 just because of the name) — always pair the number with a one-line reason so visitors can judge for themselves.
-- `labUrl` and any other optional value can be left as an empty string `""` if you don't have it — just don't delete the field entirely.
+- Any optional value (`labUrl`, `applyUrl`, `email`, `resumeRating`) can be left out or set to `""` if it doesn't apply — just don't delete the field entirely.
 - Keep commas between entries, and make sure the whole file is still wrapped in `[ ]`.

 **Tip:** if you're not sure the file is still valid after editing, paste it into